i5hi/helpers/vault.md

 A secret is any bit(s) of data, that if made public, will incur a significant cost to the owner.

-All applications use secrets, like database passwords or api keys.
+All applications use secrets, like encryption keys, database passwords or api keys.

 The most common beginner practice is to store secrets as variables in the application.